SCORLEOs773/Recipe-Book/README.md

 ### Responsive Design

 The application is designed with a responsive layout, ensuring optimal viewing and interaction across various devices and screen sizes.
-Whether accessing the application on a desktop, tablet, or smartphone, users can enjoy a seamless experience.
+It includes different views and layouts specifically tailored for smaller screens and mobile devices.
+The responsive design ensures a seamless user experience regardless of the device being used.

 ## Installation